11 Perspective Taking Examples for Emotional Intelligence

 4) How do you use perspective taking when you feel emotionally ignored?

-“I don’t matter” can be triggered by feeling neglected, which can lead to sadness.
+“I don’t matter” can be triggered by feeling neglected, leading to sadness.
 Sadness can then turn into bitterness, which can then leak out as coldness, making real connections more difficult.

-Asking for what you need without viewing the other person as an enemy is made easier by adopting a perspective.
+Asking for what you need without viewing the other person as an enemy is easier when you adopt a perspective.

 Which perspective taking examples show emotional intelligence at work?

 Instead of assuming personality flaws, perspective-taking examples at work manifest as reading incentives and limits.
-You search for the blind spots that may be influencing behaviour, and you react in ways that improve openness and reduce conflict.
+You search for blind spots that may be influencing behaviour, and you respond in ways that increase openness and reduce conflict.

 5) What does perspective taking look like with a defensive coworker?

 When a coworker becomes defensive, you think that, particularly if the stakes are high, they might feel exposed.
-You still deal with the problem, but you shift your strategy from “prove them wrong” to “help them feel safe enough to collaborate,” which quickly reduces the tension.
+You still deal with the problem, but you shift your strategy from “prove them wrong” to “help them feel safe enough to collaborate, ” which doesn’t quickly reduce the tension.

 When someone snaps at a minor inquiry, you take it as contempt, become enraged, and either withdraw, which undermines teamwork.